haroldjcastillo/blockchain-concept/README.md

-# blockchain-concept
+# Blockchain-concept
-Blockchain concept data structure code
+This a simple example of Blockchain data structure.